tirzasrwn/khs-siakad/readme.md

 # run in one mode
 ./khs
 # run in loop mode, it will notify you if the data changed
-# currently the notofication is send by dunstify
+# notofication is send by discord webhook
 ./khs -l
 ```

 ## Todo
-- [ ] email or sms notification
 - [ ] demo vidio